 Most faculty learn to mentor by experimenting, then analyzing successes and failures.
 The goal of this workshop series is to develop mentorship and improve mentor and mentee engagement.Learn More

 Faculty Enrichment and Education Development (FEED), is a series of workshops on key topics in faculty development.
 FEED provides an opportunity for faculty to learn in a collegial environment.Learn More

 FAPDD and Educational Affairs are co-sponsoring a research in medical education (RIME) faculty learning community (FLC).
 The RIME FLCs will engage around individual or group research project(s) related to medical education.

 As academic health centers grow into larger and more complex systems, physician leaders must be able to confront and execute a wider array of business decisions than ever before.
-In response to this growing demand for greater business acumen, Indiana University School of Medicine Faculty Affairs, Professional Development, and Diversity unit has partnered with IU Kelley School of Business to provide a series of leadership development programs.Learn More
+In response to this growing demand for greater business acumen, IU School of Medicine has partnered with IU Kelley School of Business to provide a series of leadership development programs.Learn More

-Each year, FAPDD in collaboration with the Indiana University School of Medicine Women’s Advisory Council, hosts a series of lunch workshops called Stepping Stones.
-Since women in academic medicine tend to have smaller professional networks than male colleagues, and because fewer women than men advance to higher ranks, we know that women have fewer role models of success.
+Each year, FAPDD in collaboration with the IU School of Medicine Women’s Advisory Council, hosts a series of lunch workshops called Stepping Stones.
+Since women in academic medicine tend to have smaller professional networks than male colleagues, and because fewer women than men advance to higher ranks, women have fewer role models of success.

 - Kelley School of Business Partnership Programs